Hello! I’m Connie.

 Cookie crossed the Rainbow Bridge on February 13, 2020.
 You can read more about it in my Cookie’s Final Poodle Adventure post.

 My Dad… Nikki’s Grandpa… Cookie’s Grandpaw from northwest Illinois.

 Dad passed away on February 27, 2020.
 You can read more about it in my And Then There Was One – Remembering The Boyz post.

 Bella – My Cozy Little Home On Wheels…

-My Homeland is Illinois.
-I lived in the Homeland from the day I was born until I hit the road on October 1, 2015.
+I lived in northwest Illinois from the day I was born until the day I hit the road in October 2015.

-Home is simply where my cozy little home on wheels is parked.
+Home is where ever my cozy little home on wheels is parked.